arommers/cub3d/README.md

 ### Math

-Well, well, well it's the consequences of my actions.
-I knew i should have paid moer attention to maths in middle school, but now i'm stuck with this:
+Well, well, well if it isn't the consequences of my actions.
+I knew not paying enough attention during middle school match classes would come back to bite me in the ass, and here we are.

 [reliving middleschool maths](https://www.youtube.com/watch?v=NbSee-XM7WA)